-Note: The bonus must be paid in a lump sum within 21⁄2 months of the end of the tax year in which the key employee meets the service requirement to avoid being considered a deferred compensation plan that would be subject to IRC Section 409A requirements.
+Note: The bonus must be paid in a lump sum within $2\frac{1}{2}$ months of the end of the tax year in which the key employee meets the service requirement to avoid being considered a deferred compensation plan and subject to IRC Section 409A requirements.

-1 If the requirements of IRC Section 101(j) are not met, then death proceeds from employer-owned life insurance contracts may be taxable as ordinary income in excess of the cost basis.
+&lt;sup>1 If the requirements of IRC Section 101(j) are not met, then death proceeds from employer-owned life insurance contracts may be taxable as ordinary income in excess of the cost basis.